Yorkshire, England 2015- Rievaulx Terrance & Abbey

 return to mdimage site index

-on the morning drive to the Abbey
+morning drive to the Abbey

 Rievaulx Terrace, as well as the land the old Abbey sits on, are National Trust-managed properties, once owned by the Duncombe family.